D4n13l3k00/stable-diffusion-webui-installer/README.md

   * ▶️ Install any extensions:
     * Aspect ratio selector
     * Canvas Zoom
-    * ControlNet (openpose, depth, canny models)
-    * PoseX (Need ControlNet)

 ## 📝 License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the AGPL-3.0 License - see the [LICENSE](/LICENSE) file for details